It’s often sad to hear of a person’s unexpected passing, life is short, no matter how long it lasts.

 I’m really excited to share with you an allegamy that you can use today at work, school, or in your home.
 This is a subtle idea but it has the potential to share the entire direction that your life takes.

 In fact, a large number of video game villains have found their defeat at the hands of a hero who embodied this very trait.
-I’d go as far as to say that the lack of … Continue reading
+I’d go as far as to say … Continue reading

 “I wish I had your problems.”